aljakubowski/Reminders-app/README.md

 Server-side application that allows to store reminders(notes) in relational database and handles CRUD operation.
 Some operations available through HATEOAS
-Responses are sent through JSON.
+Data sent through HTTP requests are in JSON format.

 REST API endpoints: